maxxiimo/the-front-end-manifesto/foundation-styles.md

      * Yada yada yada.
      * And a 3rd line maybe. */

-Whatever you decide to use is totally up to you, but be consistent within a project.
+Whatever you decide to use is up to you, but be consistent within a project.

 NOTE: By far the most used labeling level in your stylesheets will be "subtitles".
 Use them to group like things or elements, and label them with an eye on searching for the label in the future.

-Here are some examples for form elements:
+> Be consistent, keep code well organized, readable and DRY.

+\- [Manifesto][]

 ### Naming Conventions

-I have my way of naming styles, i.e. classes and IDs, and I've seen things all over the board.
-Here's My Recommendation:
+I have my way of naming classes and IDs, and I've seen things all over the board.
+Here are the guidelines I follow:

 - Keep it simple
 - Keep it semantic
 - Keep it short
 - Use underscores between words

+> Provide intelligent and semantically correct hooks and code snippets for backend teams.

+> KISS (keep it simple stupid)

+\- [Manifesto][]

 #### Semantic

 I've never been too crazy for style names that really have no meaning like :class => 'H2603A'...Okay maybe I'm exaggerating, but I think you get the point.
 Try to use something that has meaning and can be recognized for what it is, like :class => 'header', but by the same token try not to get super specific about the contents.
 For example it would not be good to use something like, :class => 'johns_comments', because what happens if John gets replaced by Frank?

-There is no sure hit formula for naming classes and IDs, just keep these things in mind.
+There is no sure hit formula for naming classes and IDs.
+Here is an article that may help you define your own style:

-When it comes to CSS, Chris Coyier is a maverick in the field.
-Here is an article on the subject:

 - [What Makes For a Semantic Class Name?][Semantic Class Names]